Lee Geum-min

-Lee Geum-min (Korean: 이금민, [i.ɡɯm.min] or [i] [kɯm.min]; born 7 April 1994) is a South Korean footballer who plays as a forward for Women's Super League club Brighton & Hove Albion and the South Korea national team.
-She has previously played for Seoul WFC, Gyeongju KHNP and Manchester City.
+Lee Geum-min (Korean: 이금민, [i.ɡɯm.min] or [i] [kɯm.min]; born 7 April 1994) is a South Korean professional footballer who plays as a forward for Women's Championship club Birmingham City and the South Korea women's national team.
+She has previously played for Seoul City, Gyeongju KHNP, Manchester City and Brighton & Hove Albion.

 Club career

 Seoul WFC

 On 4 November 2014, Lee was drafted first overall by Seoul WFC.
 She finished the 2015 season with six goals and two assists in 18 appearances.
 The following season, she scored nine goals and registered four assists in 18 appearances.
 In her final season with Seoul, Lee scored eleven goals and had six assists in 21 appearances.

 Gyeongju KHNP

 In 2018, Lee joined Gyeongju KHNP.
 On 23 April 2018, she made her debut in a 0–0 draw with Incheon Hyundai Steel Red Angels.
 On 14 May 2018, she scored twice in a 3–0 away victory against Changnyeong WFC.
 In her final game for Gyeongju KHNP, Lee scored a hat-trick as her team won 3–0 away at Boeun Sangmu, having previously scored two goals in the previous match, her last at home, a 5–2 win over Suwon UDC.